suchetamahato/Microsoft-Excel-Project/README.md

 ROAD ACCIDENT DASHBOARD (MICROSOFT EXCEL PROJECT)

-In this project, I undertook data cleaning, processing, analysis, and visualization to extract insights from the road accident dataset.
+In this project, I performed cleaning, processing, analysis, and visualization to extract insights from the road accident dataset.

 ⚙️ Steps Followed: